zendannyy/cloud_bot/README.md

 - Having authorized AWS credentials through an .env file or through named profiles.
 [Named Profiles](https://docs.aws.amazon.com/cli/v1/userguide/cli-configure-files.html#cli-configure-files-using-profiles)

-Some of the questions it should be able to answer are
+Some example questions it should be able to answer are
 - EC2 Instance Details: Type, state, volume size, architecture.
 - Analyze the S3 buckets in <given account>
 - Are there any S3 buckets are exposed to the public?